 Launched just the other day, Indie Games Developer is a free to read online magazine.
 Available in both flash and PDF form it’s something great to pass some of the weekend.

 Over the last few years, we’ve seen a great resurgence of indie development.
 Harking back to the era of the ZX Spectrum and Commodore 64, games with no more than a single developer have been making it big on every platform imaginable.
-In this article we take a look over the history of indie development and cast our eyes towards the future.
+In this article we take a look over the history of indie development… Continue reading Back to Basic: The Indie Surge

 I showed The Binding of Isaac to my nine year old brother.
 Only in passing, as some of the content in there, I wouldn’t want him to see.
 He said, “Is it like Zelda?” to which I replied, “Well, sort of.”